Smartproxy/Smartproxy/nodejs/README.md

 ### Disclaimer

-If you want to continue develompent with Node.js we highly recommend reading their [documentation](https://nodejs.org/en/docs/).
+If you want to continue development with Node.js we highly recommend reading their [documentation](https://nodejs.org/en/docs/).

 ### Prerequisites